grodansparadis/vscp-doc-spec/GLOSSARY.md

+## CAN
+Control Area Network.
+A very robust network protocol that among other things is commonly used in cars and heavy machinery.

+## CAN4VSCP
+VSCP level I over CAN.
+Also specifies bus-speed and power.

+## CANAL
+CAN Abstraction Layer - VSCP interface used for VSCP level I drivers.
+Originally this was a CAN pure interface.

 ## VSCP
 Stands for *Very Simple Control Protocol* and is the name for the protocol and the framework used for the VSCP system.